Keyboard shortcuts

 Highlights

-• Async-first HTTP client: Built on reqwest, with a fetch-like API.
-Supports streaming, zero-copy IO via the buffer protocol, timeouts, redirect-following, and native JSON parsing via jiter.
+• Async/Blocking http-clients: Built on reqwest, with a fetch-like API.
+Supports streaming, zero-copy IO (via the buffer protocol), timeouts, redirect-following, and native JSON (de)serialization.

-• Async file I/O: Built on tokio, with an AsyncFile API similar to aiofiles and anyio’s async-file api.
-Supports buffered reads/writes, truncation, streaming reads, and anyio compatibility.
+• Async file I/O: AsyncFile API similar to aiofiles and anyio’s async-file api.

-• (de)compression: (de)compression tools for zstd, brotli, gzip, and bzip2.
+• (de)compression: (de)compression support for zstd, brotli, gzip, and bzip2.

-• Type Annotated: All public APIs are (painstakingly) type annotated.
+• Type Annotated: All public APIs are (painstakingly) type annotated and checked.

 • Performant: Speed without the words “blazingly fast.”
 1